 📱 iPhone 14 Pro

-One of the most reliable phones for recording vocals, acoustic instruments, and even live gigs.
+One of the most reliable phone with microphone capabilities for recording vocals, acoustic instruments, and even live gigs.
 It shines when paired with apps like Voice Record Pro, which unlocks stereo recording and 24-bit WAV files.
 Many users report using these recordings in actual releases.

 Pros: Clean stereo, great noise handling, works well out of the box